Holder estimates for kinetic Fokker-Planck equations up to the boundary: Galilean invariance and convolutions

 Note that $f \ast g$ is $C^\infty$ provided that at least one of the two functions is $C^\infty$.
 Moreover

 where $\hat g(z) = g(z^{-1})$.

 Convolving with an appropriately scaled family of mollifiers gives us a convenient smooth approximation for rough functions $f$.
-We use it in Section \ref{s:sobolev}, for techical manipulations of functions in kinetic Sobolev spaces.
+We use it in Section \ref{s:sobolev}, for technical manipulations of functions in kinetic Sobolev spaces.

 Note that while the family of kinetic Fokker-Planck equations \eqref{e:kFP} is invariant by Galilean translations, the boundary condition \eqref{e:influx} is not.
 The spatial domain $\{x \in \Omega\}$ would become an oblique domain after a translation $z \mapsto \z \circ z$ if $\vz \neq 0$.
 So, the assumptions in Theorems \ref{t:Linfty}, \ref{t:Calpha} and \ref{t:Cinfty} cannot be easily reduced to $\z = 0$ by a translation.
 The parameters in the estimates may depend on $\vz$, and in fact the constant $C$ in Theorems \ref{t:Calpha} and \ref{t:Cinfty} degenerates for large velocities when $\Omega$ is not convex.